PhitNest/phitnest/README.md

 Commits made to submodules will be automatically propogated up to the monorepo via GitHub actions.

-If your changes are not part of a submodule (I.E. dart-analysis configs, eslint configs, jest-helpers, tsconfigs, monorepo files), just commit your changes directly to the monorepo.
+If your changes are not part of a submodule (I.E. eslint configs, jest-helpers, tsconfigs, monorepo files), just commit your changes directly to the monorepo.

 ### TypeScript Development